New ListingLake Lanier

 What kind of fish can you catch at Lake Lanier?

-Lake Lanier has various fish registered in Lake Lanier, including smallmouth bass or largemouth bass, trouts, basses, stripers, and walleye.
-The lake is home to white crappies and shellfish apart from the regular fish.
+Lake Lanier has various fish registered in Lake Lanier, including smallmouth bass or largemouth bass, trout, bass, stripers, and walleye.
+The lake is home to white crappies and shellfish, apart from the regular fish.

 How much does it cost to fish at Lake Lanier?

 If you want to fish only for a day, you must pay $3.50.
-During trout season, the price increases, and it costs $8.
+During trout season, the price increases to $8.
 Fishing at the Wildlife Management Area costs $19.

-As for charters, they’re usually three-figure prices that begin at $350 and end at around $550 for a day.
-A multiple-day trip costs maybe less.
+As for charters, they’re usually priced in the three-figure range, starting at $350 and going up to around $550 per day.
+A multiple-day trip costs less.

 Is Lake Lanier open to the public?